Multiplicity Estimates: a Morse-theoretic approach: General preliminaries

-We give an overview of the notion of mixed volume and its relation to the geometry of the torus group $(C^*)^n$, encapsulated by the Bernstein-Kushnirenko theorem.
+We give an overview of the notion of mixed volume and its relation to the geometry of the torus group $(\C^*)^n$, encapsulated by the Bernstein-Kushnirenko-Khovanskii (henceforth BKK) theorem.
 We follow the presentation of~\cite{kk:convex-bodies}.

 Recall that for $n$ convex bodies $\Delta_1,\ldots,\Delta_n$ in $\R^n$, their \emph{mixed volume} is defined to be

 The mixed volume is symmetric and multilinear, and generates the volume function in the sense that $V(\Delta,\ldots,\Delta) = \vol(\Delta)$.
 In fact, these properties completely determine the mixed volume function.